Technology

 We’re working to transform groundbreaking research into clinically and commercially differentiated medicines.

-Through the application of rational drug design, our chemically-engineered cannabinoid-derived molecules have demonstrated in nonclinical models enhanced pharmacological attributes that may be capable of providing enhanced therapeutic benefits compared to natural cannabinoids and existing approved therapies.
+Our CB1-targeting molecules have demonstrated in preclinical models enhanced pharmacological attributes that may be capable of providing improved therapeutic benefits compared to existing approved therapies.
+And in Phase 1 clinical studies they have achieved positive safety profiles.

 Our Programs

-Our rigorous scientific approach seeks to realize the pharmaceutical potential of cannabinoids and other molecules that affect the endocannabinoid system in an effort to transform the treatment of significant diseases.
+Our rigorous scientific approach seeks to realize the pharmaceutical potential of novel molecules that modulate the CB1 receptor in order to upregulate or downregulate physiological activities related to significant diseases.

 Third party research in humans has shown that THC can reduce intraocular pressure (IOP), which is partly responsible for the crush-like injury to optic nerve cells that can result in blindness associated with glaucoma.
 Other nonclinical studies have shown the unique potential for THC to also provide neuroprotective benefit – which no other approved drug offers and may be especially important to patients experiencing glaucoma disease progression with normal IOP levels.